danwjoyce/chronosig-www/content/post/ppi-intro-post/index.md

 which produced the training data and which leads to harmful **biases** in machine learning applications.

-# Why PPI is Important to CHRONOsig
+# Why PPI is Important to chronosig

 From a PPI perspective, especially when ML is mentioned in the context of clinical decision support tools, I would like to emphasise the word **support**.
-The tool will not replace the clinician i.e. doctors, nurses, care-coordinators or any member of the team of clinicians making the decisions.
-CHRONOsig is there to **augment** their usual, routine decision making processes and to help clinicians make better and quicker decisions which will hopefully, lead to more successful treatment and outcomes for the patient.
+The tool will not replace the clinician i.e. doctors, nurses, care-coordinators or any member of the team of clinicians making the decisions. chrono**sig** is there to **augment** their usual, routine decision making processes and to help clinicians make better and quicker decisions with their patients, leading to more successful treatment and outcomes for the patient.

 The proposed CDST uses natural language processing (NLP) to extract data